 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-The natural history of an isolated medial or lateral collateral ligament injury is good and both can generally be treated non-operatively.
-Initially the knee may be swollen and painful, which may limit range of motion.
+The prognosis of an isolated MCL or LCL injury is typically good; both injuries can generally be treated non-operatively though research has shown that the LCL does not heal quite as well as the MCL.6 Initially the knee may be swollen and painful, which may limit range of motion.
 The quadriceps muscle may become inhibited secondary to pain and swelling.
 During the sub-acute phase, pain and swelling resolve and ligamentous laxity improves.
 Progression through the rehabilitation process will parallel these improvements.
-Return to play can be estimated as follows: grade 1 (approx. 10 days), grade 2 (approx. 20 days), grade 3 (approx. 60 days).6
+Return to play can be estimated as follows: grade 1 (approx. 10 days), grade 2 (approx. 20 days), grade 3 (approx. 60 days).7 Surgical repair of an isolated MCL injury is indicated in grade 3 tears with valgus instability, MCL entrapment over pes anserinus, intra-articular or bony avulsion, or failed conservative treatment.
+Surgical repair may be indicated acutely in the case of an avulsed ligament or with a grade 3 isolated LCL injury with persistent varus instability despite conservative treatment.

 Specific secondary or associated conditions and complications

-Collateral ligament injuries can be associated with cruciate ligament sprains, meniscal tears, capsular avulsion injuries, fractures or bony contusions, patellar dislocations and complex multi-structure injuries occurring along the corners of the knee.
+Collateral ligament injuries can be associated with cruciate ligament sprains or tears, meniscal tears, capsular avulsion injuries, fractures or bony contusions, patellar or tibiofemoral knee dislocations, and complex multi-structure injuries occurring along the corners of the knee.
 Combined injuries may require operative repair to stabilize the knee.
-Failure to recognize these more complex injuries can lead to chronic instability, repeated soft tissue injury and ultimately post-traumatic arthritis.
+Failure to recognize these more complex injuries can lead to chronic instability, weakness, repeated soft tissue injury, and, ultimately, post-traumatic arthritis.

 - Mechanism of injury: Did the injury occur with twisting or cutting or with a blow?
 Location of impact?